 Diving into this deeper, we will need to consider two mechanisms that could create a labrum problem with the kip.
-One is to the traction force of the movement (we will discuss this shortly), and the other is the windup of the biceps tendon from extreme abduction and external rotation, which is referred to as the peel back mechanism (a common issue for Baseball pitchers).
+One is to the traction force of the movement (we will discuss this shortly), and the other is the windup of the biceps tendon from extreme abduction and external rotation, which is referred to as the peel back mechanism (a common issue for baseball pitchers).

 For the latter, I don’t necessarily see someone with a good kipping motion exhibiting the extreme ranges of motion needed to create the peel back mechanism that generates the progressive tearing of the labrum.
-However, we have all seen the nasty bent elbow swing to compensate for poor mobility of the shoulder and biceps, and this does indeed look eerily similar to the torsions generated by Baseball players in their layback.
+However, we have all seen the nasty bent elbow swing to compensate for poor mobility of the thoracic spine, shoulder and biceps, and this does indeed look eerily similar to the torsions generated by Baseball players in their layback.
 Yet another reason to work on mobility before the kip swing.

 So before introducing the kip, it would be wise to assess passive end range of the shoulder.
 To measure this, lay on a foam roller and take the arms overhead.
 Your arms should be able to clear the ears without an extreme arch in your back

 A strength prerequisite may be the goal of applying a strict pull-up governor on anyone wanting to try kipping; however, in my opinion, that is pretty non-specific when looking at the overall injury risk for the movement.

 If you are going to hurt yourself doing pull ups, it will be while coming down not going up.
 Other than the mobility issues we just discussed for this position, the traction force can be large if you just drop into the bottom position.